 Textures may use Colour Lookup Tables or ‘CLUTs’.
 Furthermore, this engine applies perspective correction and bilinear or trilinear filtering for interpolation.

-On another topic, there’s 8 KB of texture cache found in GE to save bandwidth, it uses the ‘Least Recently Used’ method for space management.
+On another topic, there’s 8 KB of texture cache found in the GE to save bandwidth.
+It uses the ‘least recently used’ method for space management.

 Finally, while this pipeline is not programmable, developers can send extra colours to be blended with textures.
-There’s also colour doubling (doubles the RGB value of colours), colour addition (combines a primary colour with a secondary colour) and Fogging (haze over far away polygons).
+There’s also colour doubling (which doubles the RGB value of colours), colour addition (combines a primary colour with a secondary colour) and fogging (haze over distant polygons).

 We’re reaching the end of the pipeline.
 The initial geometry has been transformed into pixels and these are now rich-coloured, so it’s time to decide what to do with them.

-Some pixels may correspond to geometry that it’s not needed for this frame (i.e. occluded, masked, etc).
+Some pixels may correspond to geometry that is not needed for this frame (it might be occluded, masked, etc.).
 To filter that out, the GE can perform the following tests:

 Afterwards, pixels will also travel through these optional blocks for further effects: